 But, for true balinese food, you cannot beat, BUMBU BALI, based with a few restaurants in NUSA DUA.
 This place is run by a fantastic guy called Heinz Von Holzen.
 It is an incredible establishment and loyal to balinese cooking in every way imaginable.
 I would kill to go back there again.
 He also runs a cookery school which is sooooo worth taking.
 Best thing I ever did was visit Bali and the second best thing was finding this place.

 I hope you have an incredible time and please, treat Bali and it's people with the love and honour they deserve. about 8 years agoAnswered by Raven

 You can take a look at this 10 day itinerary.
 It can easily get expanded to two weeks: http://www.vilondo.com/blog/2011/08/bali-itinerary-in-10-days/

 You should also consider to include Gili islands.
 No cars or motorbikes, just white sand beaches.
 It could be a good place to finish your trip.

 You can find massage places almost anywhere.
 You can get an hours massage for around 6 $US.
 There is usually different massages to choose from.
-The Balinese style seems to be a little softer than than the Thai version. over 6 years agoAnswered by Stru
+The Balinese style seems to be a little softer than than the Thai version. almost 7 years agoAnswered by Stru

 I would definitely check out Nusa Lembongan for a week or so.
 There is some relly good breaks like shipwrecks and its an amazing place.Stay at Wayhu Guest House if you go.